docVed/Recipies/source/docs/savory/Ramen.md

 ### Assembly

-1. Dose a generous portion of broth into a large bowl
+1. Serve a generous portion of broth into a large bowl (at least 2-3 ladles )
 2. Place half the noodles in the broth.
 3. Halve marinated eggs and place them around the bowl amongst the other toppings.
 4. sprinkle more sesame seeds on top if desired.